What are specialty drugs?

 How can I get my specialty drug prescription filled?

-Specialty drugs are only available in a one-month supply.
+Specialty drugs are only available for a one-month supply.
 There are two ways to fill specialty drug prescriptions:

 Understanding Biosimilars